Insert Tags

 The Hook provides many additional parameters.
 See the reference article for this Hook for more information about the possible parameters.

-Cache behaviour
+Cache behaviour of legacy insert tags

 Generally, replaced insert tags will be cached and stored in the public cache.
 However, there are some exemptions worth noting.